Video White House History with Frank Sesno: Origins of the Televised Presidency

-Click here to watch an episode of The 1600 Sessions featuring 8 of the new Next-Gen Leaders.
+Click here to watch an episode of The White House 1600 Sessions featuring eight of the new Next-Gen Leaders recorded in Spring 2022 at the Presidential Sites Summit in Dallas.

 Sarah Murphy Abbamonte, MPA, channels her personal and professional experience into a commitment to inclusive community design, equitable urban policy, and a change-agent approach to cultural heritage work.
 She was named a 2020 Diversity Scholar by the National Trust for Historic Preservation and a 2021 ARCUS Professional Fellow for emerging leaders in the cultural heritage sector.
 A native of Rochester, New York, Sarah recently served as the Partnerships and Outreach Chair for the Young Urban Preservationists (Landmark Society of Western New York).
 She is a dual citizen of Ireland and the United States.